 It is currently strawberry season here in NC, and this is a great way to use up all of those freshly picked berries.
 But, feel free to experiment with substitutions based on your family’s favorites.
 I noted some alternatives that we have tried below.
 Please leave a comment if you try something new to let us know how it turns out!

-- 1 cup berries, fresh or frozen (or we have tried 2 oranges, peeled)
+- 1 cup berries fresh or frozen (we have also tried 2 oranges, peeled)

 - 2 tablespoons milk

-- ½ - ¾ cup fresh spinach leaves (I also tried adding some leftover broccoli instead of the spinach.
+- ½ cup spinach fresh (I also tried adding some leftover broccoli instead of the spinach.
 My husband said I took things a little too far, but the kids still sucked it down!)

-- Optional: if using fresh berries (instead of frozen) add some ice cubes
+- ice optional (use if doing fresh berries instead of frozen)